kazungu01/Nairobi-Urban-Green/README.md

-**Nairobi Urban Green – Frontend**
+Nairobi Urban Green – Frontend 🌱

-Nairobi Urban Green is a community driven platform focused on promoting urban farming, sustainability, and education within Nairobi.
+Nairobi Urban Green is a community-driven platform focused on promoting urban farming, sustainability, and education within Nairobi.

-This frontend is built using React, designed to be fast, responsive, and easy to integrate with a Rails backend API.
+This repository contains the frontend application, built with React and Vite, designed to be fast, responsive, and easy to integrate with a Rails backend API.

-**Features**
+✨ Features

-Beautiful, responsive UI for all pages
+Beautiful and responsive UI across all pages

 Blog listing page